JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/redis_celery/index.md

-Coming back, I will be using a temporary email for verification where I will be sending emails for testing, even you can use your personal email accounts.
+Coming back, I will be using a temporary email for verification where I will be sending emails for testing.
+You can also use your personal email accounts.

 I will go to this website **[getnada](https://getnada.com/)** or you can also check **[mailinator](https://www.mailinator.com/)**.
 They provide temporary email service.